FindMySchool LogoFindMySchool

 The school's Christian values, Service, Compassion, and Courage, appear throughout school life.
 Collective worship happens daily, led by staff, clergy, and sometimes pupils.
 Families of all faiths and none attend, but the Church of England character is genuine and unapologetic.

-St Margaret's Lee ranks 906th in England for primary outcomes and 2nd among 75 primaries in Lewisham, placing it well above England average (top 10%).
+St Margaret's Lee ranks 612th of 14,978 schools in England for primary overall outcomes and 4th in Lewisham.
 These proprietary FindMySchool rankings, based on official data, confirm sustained high performance.

-In 2024, 93% of pupils reached expected standards in reading, writing, and mathematics combined, compared to the England average of 62%.
-At the higher standard, 33% achieved greater depth across reading, writing, and mathematics, well above the England average of 8%.
+In the 2025 dataset, 80% of pupils reached expected standards in reading, writing, and mathematics combined.
+At the higher standard, 10% achieved greater depth across reading, writing, and mathematics.

-Mathematics stands out.
-Every pupil met the expected standard, with 35% achieving high scores.
-The average scaled score of 109 exceeds the England figure.
-Reading and grammar, punctuation, and spelling show similar strength, with scaled scores of 108 and 110 respectively.
+Mathematics remains strong.
+80% of pupils met the expected standard, with 40% achieving high scores.
+The average scaled score was 109.
+Reading and grammar, punctuation, and spelling show similar strength, with scaled scores of 110 and 110 respectively.

 England ranks and key metrics (where available)